mdnafisulfat/Financial-Complaint-Analysis/README.md

 ### 1️⃣ Raw Data

 The first sheet contains the original dataset to ensure data integrity.
 No formulas or transformations were applied.
-The data was converted into an **Excel Table** (`Ctrl + T`) named `tbl_Complaints`.
-This demonstrates structured references and proper table handling skills.

 ### 2️⃣ Cleaned & Reference Data